Succession Plan: A Comprehensive Planning Framework

 Assessing and reviewing potential successors

-The 9-box model is a talent management tool widely used to segment employees into nine groups based on two dimensions: performance and potential.
+The 9-box model is a talent management tool widely used to segment employees into nine groups based on performance and potential.
 The model is designed to align talent management and development initiatives where employees can add the most value to the business.

 An example is shown in Chart 1.